• Skip to primary navigation

 • Set 9 cupcake liners into a cupcake tray and set aside.*

-• Add the chopped cacao butter to a heat safe bowl and place it above a pot with a couple of inches of water in it, making sure that the bowl is not touching the water.
+• Add chopped cacao butter to a heat safe bowl and place it above a pot with a couple of inches of water in it, making sure that the bowl is not touching the water.
 This creates a homemade double boiler.

 • Let the cacao butter melt gently over the hot water.
 As soon as it starts melting, stir it gently and keep stirring until melted.